WoltersKluwerCanada/proget-universal-bower-resolver/README.md

 # ProGet Universal Bower Resolver

-This Bower resolver allow you to download and install archives from a ProGet Universal Feed like any Bower package.
+This Bower resolver allows you to download and install archives from a ProGet Universal Feed like any Bower package.

 ## Install
-This tool can be install globally
+This tool can be installed globally
 ```
 npm install -g proget-universal-bower-resolver
 ```